 Erythromelalgia treatment includes avoiding exposure to heat, resting, elevating the legs or arms, and applying cold packs to the legs or arms or immersing them in cold water.
 These measures sometimes relieve symptoms or prevent attacks.

 If an underlying disease that causes erythromelalgia is identified, treating that disease may relieve symptoms.
-If no causative disease disorder is identified, gabapentin may relieve symptoms.
-Aspirin may be helpful when a myeloproliferative disorder is the underlying cause.
+If no underlying disorder is identified, gabapentin may relieve symptoms.
+Aspirin may be helpful when a myeloproliferative disorder is the present.